LatticeDiversity/latticediversity.github.io/_committee_members/debasishbanerjee.markdown

 email: D.Banerjee@soton.ac.uk
 joined: 2025-10-20
 ---
-Debasish is a faculty member at the University of Southampton and is committed to fostering equity, diversity, and inclusion across the global lattice community.
+Debasish is currently an associate professor at the University of Southampton and is committed to fostering equity, diversity, and inclusion across the global lattice community.
 Having lived and worked in India and Western Europe, he remains particularly attentive to the challenges faced by underrepresented